 - Consent to Collection and Use of Personal Information (PDF file)

-- At least 3 recommendation letters
+- At least 1 recommendation letters (3 letters are recommended)

 BIMAG encourages applications from individuals of diverse backgrounds.